My Gay Stepdad Was All The Father I Needed

-Moving to the DMV (DC, Maryland, Virginia) was the worst day of my pre-adolescent life.
-My mom had the great idea of leaving our lives in New Jersey to "start fresh" for reasons that are still unclear to me over 20 years later.
+Moving to the DMV (Washington DC, Maryland, Virginia) was the worst day of my pre-adolescent life.
+My mother had the great idea of leaving our lives in New Jersey to "start fresh" for reasons that are still unclear to me over 20 years later.
 I cried and protested for months.
 I hated living there — until I was eventually introduced to the parental figure I never knew I wanted.

 His name was Raul.
-He worked with my mom at a credit union in the city.
+He worked with my mother at a credit union in the city.

 Advertisement